 Using SEL skills as they named their feelings, I asked them what they were “afraid of” or “scared of” or “annoyed” about.
 I created a chart and recorded their responses on a piece of paper.
 Then, for each feeling named, I asked, “What are you and we going to do to make you feel less afraid or sad, etc.?”

 We recorded the actions we would take on paper.

 Then, we set to work on implementing our action plan.

 Driveways are being decorated, grandparent FaceTime calls are scheduled, online game nights are planned, donations are being made, and daily schedules are posted.

 As we move forward, I know unprecedented times will continue to bring unexpected questions.
-But rather than be thrown off by the questions, I will be ready to help my children navigate their current feelings and next steps.
+But rather than be thrown off by the questions, I will use SEL, and be ready to help my children navigate their current feelings and next steps.

 Katherine (Katie) Smith serves a partner consultant for The Core Collaborative.
 She brings experience concerning social studies instruction, curriculum development, and assessment literacy.
 She has served as a Social Studies Department Chair, High School Curriculum Coordinator, and an Assistant Principal of Curriculum and Instruction in Chicago Public Schools.